Recoil kicks from binary black hole mergers in GWTC catalogs: implications for retention and hierarchical mergers: Recoil kick inference for GW events

 We further investigate whether the kick inference is driven primarily by the mass ratio and spin magnitudes or whether the spin angles also play a significant role.
 To this end, we recompute the recoil velocities by propagating the inferred values of $\{ q, |\chi_1|, |\chi_2| \}$ while replacing the inferred spin angles with angles drawn from the isotropic prior.
 We denote the resulting recoil as $v_{\rm kick}^{\rm iso}$:

-Finally, as a cross-check, we set the in-plane spin components to zero and compute recoil velocities using an aligned-spin prescription:
+In Fig.~\ref{fig:errorbar_kicks}, we show the median and 90\% credible intervals of the recoil kick velocities inferred from publicly available posterior samples for all GWTC events, as well as LVK IMBH candidates.
+For visual clarity, the events are ordered by their median inferred recoil kick velocities.
+In Fig.~\ref{fig:select_gwtc4_kicks}, we show the recoil-kick velocity posteriors $v_{\rm kick}$ (our default estimate) for a subset of representative events whose inferred recoil posteriors exhibit noticeable deviations from the corresponding prior distributions.
+For comparison, we also show the kick posteriors $v_{\rm kick}^{\rm iso}$ obtained using our default prescription with isotropically distributed spin orientations, as well as results derived from \gwModel{}.
+The corresponding Jensen--Shannon divergence (JSD) values between the inferred recoil posterior and the prior, and between the default and isotropic-spin recoil posteriors, are indicated in Fig.~\ref{fig:select_gwtc4_kicks} for reference.
+We exclude events for which recoil-kick inferences have already been presented in Refs.~\cite{Islam:2023zzj,Mahapatra:2021hme}.

-In Fig.~\ref{fig:errorbar_kicks}, we show the posterior distributions of recoil kick velocities inferred from publicly available samples for all GWTC events, as well as LVK IMBH candidates.
-For visual clarity, we order the events by their median inferred recoil kick velocities.
-In Fig.~\ref{fig:select_gwtc4_kicks}, we show the recoil kick velocity posteriors $v_{\rm kick}$ (our default estimate) inferred from publicly available GWTC--4 posterior samples for the subset of eight events whose Jensen--Shannon divergence (JSD)~\cite{Lin1991} between the inferred posterior and the corresponding prior exceeds $0.07$ bits.
-For comparison, we also show the kick posteriors $v_{\rm kick}^{\rm iso}$ obtained using our default prescription with isotropic spin orientations, as well as results derived from \gwModel{}.
-We exclude events for which recoil kick inferences have already been presented in Refs.~\cite{Islam:2023zzj,Mahapatra:2021hme}.
 Consistent with earlier findings~\cite{Varma:2020nbm,Islam:2023zzj,Mahapatra:2021hme}, we find that the kick velocity posteriors remain largely prior dominated for most events.
-Among the systems shown in Fig.~\ref{fig:select_gwtc4_kicks}, we obtain informative recoil constraints for GW231028\_153006, with $v_{\rm kick} = 839^{+1018}_{-681}\,\mathrm{km\,s^{-1}}$, and GW231123\_135430, with $v_{\rm kick} = 974^{+944}_{-760}\,\mathrm{km\,s^{-1}}$.
-For GW231114\_043211, we constrain the recoil velocity to $v_{\rm kick} = 214^{+410}_{-98}\,\mathrm{km\,s^{-1}}$.
-For GW200210\_092254, which has $\mathrm{JSD}(v_{\rm kick}, v_{\rm kick}^{\rm prior}) = 0.092$, we infer a moderately constrained recoil posterior of $v_{\rm kick} = 88^{+88}_{-32}\,\mathrm{km\,s^{-1}}$.
-The divergence between the posterior and prior for this event increases to $\mathrm{JSD} = 0.422$, indicating a measurable deviation from prior expectations.
+Among the systems shown in Fig.~\ref{fig:select_gwtc4_kicks}, we obtain informative recoil constraints for GW231028\_153006, with $v_{\rm kick}=839^{+1018}_{-681}\,\mathrm{km\,s^{-1}}$, and GW231123\_135430, with $v_{\rm kick}=974^{+944}_{-760}\,\mathrm{km\,s^{-1}}$.
+For GW231114\_043211, we constrain the recoil velocity to $v_{\rm kick}=214^{+410}_{-98}\,\mathrm{km\,s^{-1}}$.
+For GW200210\_092254, we infer a moderately constrained recoil posterior of $v_{\rm kick}=88^{+88}_{-32}\,\mathrm{km\,s^{-1}}$.
 We also note that the nature of this event is currently ambiguous, as it may correspond either to a BBH merger or to a compact binary consisting of a black hole and a neutron star.